python/cpython/Doc/library/ftplib.rst

 .. method:: FTP.close()

    Close the connection unilaterally.
-This should not be applied to an already closed connection such as after a successful call to :meth:`quit`.
-After this call the :class:`FTP` instance should not be used any more (after a call to :meth:`close` or :meth:`quit` you cannot reopen the connection by issuing another :meth:`login` method).
+This should not be applied to an already closed connection such as after a successful call to :meth:`~FTP.quit`.
+   After this call the :class:`FTP` instance should not be used any more (after a call to :meth:`close` or :meth:`~FTP.quit` you cannot reopen the connection by issuing another :meth:`login` method).

 FTP_TLS Objects